-Missouri’s Telecommunication Access Program (TAP) provides equipment to qualifying individuals who have difficulties using the phone or internet because of a disability.
+Missouri’s Telecommunication Access Program (TAP) provides equipment to qualifying individuals who have problems sending or receiving phone calls, texts or emails or who have problems using the Internet because of a disability.
 To get specific information, click on the program in which you are interested.

 To qualify for the Telecommunications Access Program, the applicant must: